fasrc/User_Codes/Languages/R/R_in_Jupyter.md

 IRkernel::installspec()
 ```

-* Copy the `IRkernel` directory to your `Jupyter` data directory. for example, if your `IRkernel` directory is in `$HOME/apps/R/4.3.1/IRkernel`, do:
+* Copy the `IRkernel` directory to your `Jupyter` data directory.
+For example, if your `IRkernel` directory is in `$HOME/apps/R/4.3.1/IRkernel`, do:

 ```bash
 cp -R $HOME/apps/R/4.3.1/IRkernel $HOME/.local/share/jupyter/
 ```

-* Change the R path (the first "R") in the `$HOME/.local/share/jupyter/IRkernel/kernelspec /kernel.json` file to. e.g.,
+* Change the R path (the first "R") in the `$HOME/.local/share/jupyter/IRkernel/kernelspec /kernel.json` file to, e.g.,

 ```bash
 /n/sw/helmod-rocky8/apps/Core/R/4.3.1-fasrc01/bin/R